FixedEffects/InteractiveFixedEffectModels.jl/README.md

 ## FAQ
 #### Does the package estimate PCA / factor models?

 Yes.
 Factor models are a particular case of interactive fixed effect models.
-Simply specify `0` as the lhs of the formula.
+Simply specify `0` as the RHS of the formula.
 ```julia
 using DataFrames, RDatasets, InteractiveFixedEffectModels
 df = dataset("plm", "Cigar")